Key Takeaways

 - If you have created a will, you may want to revoke it if you have experienced a significant life change, such as getting divorced, acquiring new assets, or having a child.

-- There are several methods to revoke a will, including creating a new will, destroying previous wills, and creating a form that specifies the revocation of a previous will.
+- There are several methods you can use to revoke a will, including creating a new will, destroying previous wills, and creating a form that specifies the revocation of a previous will.

-- When planning to revoke a will, avoid common mistakes such as failing to inform relevant parties, disregarding state law, and not storing a will properly.
+- When planning to revoke a will, avoid common mistakes such as failing to inform relevant parties, disregarding state law, not storing a will properly, and not creating a new estate plan to replace the revoked one.

 - If the creator of a will has passed away, but you believe a will has been created or altered as the result of fraud or undue influence, then you can contest the will after its creator has passed away.